-A. Rest Periods Employees will be allowed rest periods of fifteen (15) minutes for each one-half (1/2) shift of three and one-half (31/2) or more hours worked at or near the middle of each one-half shift.
-Where the nature of the work allows employees to take intermittent rest periods equivalent to fifteen (15) minutes for each three and one-half (31/2) hours shift worked, scheduled rest periods are not necessary.
-If the employee is unable to take the rest period due to work requirements in Court, the employee may make arrangements with his or hertheir supervisor to take fifteen (15) minutes or the unused break time sometime during the same workweek.
+A. Rest Periods.
+Employees will be allowed rest periods of fifteen (15) minutes for each one-half (1/2) shift \bullet -worked at or near the middle of each one-half shift.
+Where the nature of the work allows employees to take intermittent rest periods equivalent to fifteen (15) minutes for each one-half shift worked, scheduled rest periods are not necessary.
+If the employee is unable to take the rest period due to work requirements in Court, the employee may make arrangements with their supervisor to take fifteen (15) minutes or the unused break time sometime during the same workweek.
 Time can be taken in the following manner: late arrival, early departure or an extension of the employee's break or lunch period.

-B. Meal Periods Employees will take their lunch breaks near the middle of their work day.
-If the demands of work are such that the employee cannot take his or hertheir meal break during the middle of his/hertheir work day, the employee will be allowed to take an earlier or later meal break that same day.
+B. Meal Periods.
+Employees will take their lunch breaks near the middle of their work day.
+If the demands of work are such that the employee cannot take their meal break during the middle of their work day, the employee will be allowed to take an earlier or later meal break that same day.
 The PAO is committed to employees receiving their meal periods.
-If the employee is unable to take a full one

-(1) hour meal at least a 30 minute meal period (break due to work requirements, the employee shall notify their supervisor as soon as reasonably possible to -make arrangements to take the one (1) hour or the unused meal period sometime during the same work week.
+If the employee is unable to take at least a thirty (30) minute meal period (due to work requirements, the employee shall notify their supervisor as soon as reasonably possible to make arrangements to take the unused meal period sometime during the same work week.
 With supervisor approval, time can also be taken in the following manner: late arrival, early departure or an extension of the employee's break or lunch period.
-If the employee is unable to make up the time in the same workweek, the employee shall receive compensation and/or compensatory time pursuant to Article 9, Section 3.
-The employee and supervisor will agree to either a 30 minute or 60 minute meal period depending on the wishes of the employee and business needs of the work unit.
+If the employee is unable to make up the time in the same workweek, the employee shall receive compensation and/or compensatory time pursuant to Article 98, Section 3.
+The employee and supervisor will agree to either a thirty (30) minute or sixty (60) minute meal period depending on the wishes of the employee and business needs of the work unit.